 When you see the code, simply open up your phone’s camera app and tap on the barcode on your screen.

 A website link will then pop up; click on that to scroll through the menu options or can just walk over to the buffet and view the menu items of that day!

 One thing to note is that they are offering paper menus for alcoholic drinks such as beer and wine.

 Hipster Power Tip: Do you know that you can have a front row seat to the ever popular Oktoberfest Musikanten live band, which is still playing inside hourly!

 4. Closed Dance Floor

-Speaking of live music, unfortunately, due to the pandemic, the dance floor area in front of the band stage is closed until further notice.
+Speaking of live music, unfortunately the dance floor area in front of the band stage is still closed until further notice.
 However, the live band, Oktoberfest Musikanten, will still be jamming out throughout the day!

 You can sometimes find their set schedule displayed in front of this Epcot restaurant.

 But either way, let’s be honest, no one can stop you from busting a dance move at your own seat if that’s what your heart desires!

 3 First-timer Tips for Dining at Biergarten in Epcot